Cerebras/modelzoo/modelzoo/transformers/pytorch/transformer/README.md

 * [Transformer-base](configs/transformer_base.yaml) have a base reference with `d_kv=64`, `num_heads=8`, `encoder_num_hidden_layers=6`.
 * [Transformer-large](configs/transformer_large.yaml) have a large reference with `d_kv=64`, `num_heads=16`, `encoder_num_hidden_layers=6`.

-All configs are meant to be run on Pipeline mode using Appliance mode and Kubernetes flow.
-Slurm workflow is available as a legacy support.
+All configs are meant to be run on [Pipeline mode](https://docs.cerebras.net/en/latest/wsc/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode)

 These files are just samples, and can be adjusted for any changes in training procedure that you desire, such as different number of layers or hidden sizes, or different number of steps.